rkyv/rkyv/book_src/trait-objects.md

 [`DynDeserializer`](https://docs.rs/rkyv_dyn/latest/rkyv_dyn/trait.DynDeserializer.html).
 These
 attempt to provide the basic functionality required to serialize most types, but may be more or less capable than custom types require.

+> `DynSerializer` implements the `Serializer` and `ScratchSpace` traits, but that may not be
+> suitable for all use cases.
+If you need more capabilities, file an issue or drop by in the discord
+> to talk it through.

 ## Architecture